mcfletch/pycraft/README.md

-of the Pocket Edition Minecraft client, where it will only allow users to connect to an authenticating server with their *java edition* login... and if they had a java edition login they would use the java edition.
+of the Pocket Edition Minecraft client, where it will only allow users to connect to an authenticating server with their *java edition* login... and if they had a java edition login they could use the java edition.

 Additionally, the `pycraft-chat-server` gives players *in game* incredible power, allowing them to do almost anything that